Blotch3D/Blotch3D/README.md

 result in final vertices of (6,2) and (5,4).
 In that case we have *translated* (moved) the model.

-Matrices can translate a model.
-But first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model.
+Matrices support translation, but first let's talk about moving a vertex *relative to its current position from the origin,* because that's what gives matrices the power to shear, rotate, and scale a model.
 This is because those operations affect each vertex differently depending on its relationship to the origin.

 If we want to change the X of each vertex from its current horizontal distance from the origin by a factor of 2, we can multiply the X of each